google/reflectable.dart/packages/reflectable/README.md

 [1]: https://github.com/google/reflectable.dart/blob/master/reflectable/doc/TheDesignOfReflectableCapabilities.md

-This package uses code generation to provide support for reflection at the level which is specified using capabilities.
+This package uses code generation (performed by the package `reflectable_builder`) to provide support for reflection at the level which is specified using capabilities.
 The [`build` package][2] is used to manage the code generation, and a major part of this package is concerned with generating that code.
 It is specified which programs to